Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Method

 \subsection{Loss function}

-The loss function for optimising the neural network model is defined as the mean squared error (MSE) between the directions of the predicted and the ground-truth normal vectors.
-The MSE of the predictions at $N$ points is
+The loss function for optimising the neural network model is defined as the mean squared error (MSE) between the directions of the estimated and the ground-truth normal vectors.
+The MSE of the estimations at $N$ points is